waynegramlich/Fab/docs/FabJoins.md

 associated lock washers, regular washers, nuts, etc.  These are specified as a list of FabOption's (i.e. FabHead, FabWasher, FabNut, etc.)

-A FabJoin specifies a FabJoiner, a start point and an end point.
+A FabJoin specifies a FabJoins with both a start point and an end point.
 The first end point is the specifies a point just under the screw/bolt head and any regular/lock washers just below the head.
 The end point is where any additional regular/lock washers and nuts go at the other end of the fastener.